cosmos/cosmos-sdk/docs/core/upgrade.md

 })
 ```

-To learn more about configuring migration scripts for your modules, see the [Migration Upgrade Guide](../building-modules/upgrade.md).
+To learn more about configuring migration scripts for your modules, see the [Module Upgrade Guide](../building-modules/upgrade.md).

 ## Adding New Modules During Upgrades